QbDVision-Inc/node-style-guide/Readme.md

 ### 2 Spaces for indentation

-Use 2 spaces for indenting your code and swear an oath to never mix tabs and spaces - a special kind of hell is awaiting you otherwise.
+Use 2 spaces for indenting your code and swear an oath to never use tabs instead of spaces - a special kind of hell is awaiting you otherwise.

 ### Newlines